dazuma/toys/README.md

 Toys does not yet specially implement tab completion for zsh or other shells.
 However, if you are using zsh, installing bash completion using `bashcompinit` *mostly* works.

-Toys requires Ruby 2.4 or later.

-Most parts of Toys work on JRuby.
-However, JRuby is not recommended because of JVM boot latency, lack of support for Kernel#fork, and other issues.

-Most parts of Toys work on TruffleRuby.
-However, TruffleRuby is not recommended because it has a few known bugs that affect Toys.

 ### Write your first tool